jigyasukhera/sudoku/README.md

 - The implementation uses basic console output and may not include advanced error handling or solving functionalities.

 ## Future Improvements
+- **There may be a case that a game board is generated that is not solvable.
+This indicates the requirement of a solver, which will be included soon.**
 - Implement a Sudoku solver to check for solvable boards.
 - Improve the UI with a graphical interface.
 - Add a hint system to assist players.